Skip to main content

 Flexibility will be a key feature of all activities during the RISE programme, including placements.
 We understand that students have personal and family commitments and we will work with you to ensure that you can play an active part in this programme, whatever your circumstances.

 For more information on RISE, please consult the documents below.
-You can also contact the TCD Chemistry lead Prof. Larisa Florea and Prof. Graeme Watson at edi-chem@tcd.ie
+You can also contact the TCD Chemistry lead Prof. Larisa Florea and Prof. Peter Dunne at edi-chem@tcd.ie

 Please contact the TCD contacts at edi-chem@tcd.ie for any informal discussion.
 RISE is supported with funding from the Royal Society of Chemistry, through their Missing Elements Grants Scheme.
 Information about The Missing Elements Grants Scheme can be found here